Care of the Urine Drainage Bag and Leg Bag

 - Place a towel under the connection between the catheter and the bag.

-- Pinch off the soft rubber tube so that urine doesn’t leak out.
+- Pinch off the soft rubber tube (the catheter tube) so that urine doesn't leak out.

-- Disconnect the Foley catheter tube from the current drainage bag with a twisting motion.
+- Disconnect the urinary (Foley) catheter tube from the current large drainage bag with a twisting motion.
+Keep pinching the soft rubber tube (the catheter tube) so that urine does not leak out.

-- Remove the protective coating from the tip of the leg bag drainage tube.
+- Prepare to place the leg bag in the catheter tube from which you just disconnected the large drainage bag.
+Remove the protective coating from the tip of the leg bag drainage tube.
 (Save this tip to use later when you change back).
 Clean the tip with an alcohol pad, wiping away from the opening to avoid getting the tube dirty.
+Insert the tip in the catheter tube.

 - Fasten the straps of the leg bag to your thigh.
 Secure the catheter itself to your leg with tape.
 Be sure to leave some slack in the catheter so that you don't put too much pressure on the bladder, urethra, and other parts of the body.
 Don't fasten the straps on the leg bag too tightly to your leg, as that may interfere with your circulation.
 If the leg strap gets dirty, wash it with soap and water.